Settlement Agreements

 • The employee/former employee generally gains a form of financial payment which is set out in the agreement;

-• They are voluntary – a settlement agreement consists of terms and conditions agreed by both parties, they cannot be entered into if one of the parties disagrees;
+• They are voluntary – a settlement agreement consists of terms and conditions agreed by both parties, they cannot be entered into if one party disagrees;

 • They are often reached through discussions and negotiations.
 In the first instance, one of the parties may not agree with one of the terms offered.
 In this event there may be a process of negotiations where both parties will make offers and counter offers;